glovric/StudentWebApp/README.md

 ## Notes

-You may need to change End of Line Sequence for `back/entrypoint.sh` depending on which OS Docker is run.
+    - You may need to change End of Line Sequence for `back/entrypoint.sh` depending on which OS Docker is run.

+    - Use the following code to extract database data using Django
+    ```bash
+    python manage.py dumpdata --natural-foreign --exclude=auth.permission --exclude=contenttypes --indent=4 > data.json
+    ```